Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximimage/README.md

 option fields.
 Option fields have fixed set of values defined.
 Below is an example where all the fields are enabled and configured.

-The defaultOption is field is optional, but when it exists it defines which option which should be selected by default when a new image is added to the article.
+The `defaultValue` is field is optional, but when it exists it defines which option which should be selected by default when a new image is added to the article.

 ```json